Sense 2 Cents to host free online financial literacy classes for families throughout April

 “The way I teach is very simple, so anybody can jump into a lesson and feel like they’ve learned something,” Clark told WSAV.com NOW.

-She adds that now more than ever, particularly amid the changes triggered by the COVID-19 outbreak, good budgeting techniques are crucial.
+She added that now more than ever, particularly amid the changes triggered by the COVID-19 outbreak, good budgeting techniques are crucial.

 “If you don’t have an income coming in, then you need to know where your money is going and how you’re spending it so that you can keep your head above water during this time,” said Clark, who has worked in the financial industry for over a decade.